ilovelogic/Pauli-Path-Method/README.md

   A static method that calculates the number of ways to distribute `num_w` (the total Hamming weight) across `num_p` non-identity gate positions.
 It returns a 2D integer array where each entry `(i, j)` represents the number of ways to fill `i` gates with a total Hamming weight of `j`.

 - **`find_next_operators(sibs: List[PauliOperator], num_RRs: int, pos_to_fill: List[tuple], r_start: int)`**
-  A helper method of `weight_to_operators` which recursively fills the next non-identity I/O gate positions with either 'I' and 'R', 'R' and 'I', or 'R' and 'R', until we reach the bases case where `num_RRs` is 0 or the number of positions left to fill is equal to `num_RRs`.
+  A helper method of `weight_to_operators` which recursively fills the next non-identity I/O gate positions with either "I" and "R", "R" and "I", or "R" and "R", until we reach the bases case where `num_RRs` is 0 or the number of positions left to fill is equal to `num_RRs`.

 - **`edit_ops(sibs: List[PauliOperator], indices: tuple, strs: tuple, r_start: int, r_end: int)`**
   A static method that fills the first index of `indices` with the first str of `strs` and the second index with the second str for the `operator` attribute of all `PauliOperator` objects of `sibs` in the range [`r_start`,`r_end`).